Goldberg Puzzle

 This puzzle is a 5-inch diameter spherical jig-saw based on a Goldberg polyhedron.
 I chose the (5,3) polyhedron, which has 492 faces, which is divisible by 12, so it can be divided into twelve congruent sets of faces.

 These are its twelve parts.
-Each ontains one pentagon surrounded by 40 hexagons.
+Each contains one pentagon surrounded by 40 hexagons.
 Because these parts are identical, it is not a difficult puzzle conceptually.
 But it is still fun to manually assemble.
 I was mostly testing the concept, to make sure everything stays together with friction alone.
-Future variations on the concept may have different edge shapes, which would be more difficult to solve.

 Here they are again, this time in a stack, which is how I built them in the rapid prototyping machine.